etorth/legendOfMir2_src/README.md

 from: https://www.lomcn.org/forum/showthread.php?94024-Maybe-useful&p=1033272&viewfull=1#post1033272

-this version compiles with msvc2017, toolset v140
+compile with toolset v140, when open the project, don't upgrade toolset and SDK.